 - 1 Plan comprehensive SAEs. - 2 Link SAEs to the curriculum and a career. - 3 Let students manage their SAEs. - 4 Document the SAE by using recordkeeping and analysis.

 - 5 Take an active role as supervisor of SAEs. - 6 Recognize students for their SAEs.

-A quality SAE

 contains many

 experiences that

 help students

 select a career or

 prepare for further

-education
+education.